Degree in Biomedical Laboratory Techniques

 Year of enrolment 2018/2019 • Archibald Cineus Fatherson Jean Verlin

-⇒ Download the internship regulation (in Italian) of the Bachelor’s Degree in Biomedical Laboratory Techniques
+⇒ Download the internship regulations (in Italian) for BSc Biomedical Laboratory Techniques